 Too Much Copper and Brass

-Another excess to avoid when trying to sell your house in Council Bluffs is too much copper and brass.
+Another excess to avoid when trying to sell your house in Omaha is too much copper and brass.
 Copper, brass, and other warm metals may be in now, but like all fads and trends, that will pass.
 So when updating kitchen and bathroom fixtures, you would do well to avoid these.
 Here’s why, according to the experts: “Brass especially can be a love-it-or-hate-it look, and hating it is the last reaction you want a buyer to have in anything in your home.
 Instead, choose more neutral metals like stainless steel, chrome, or nickel for fixtures, and get your brass on in your accent pieces, lamps, or kitchen accessories.”

 Busy, Intricate Tile

 “Bold-patterned cement tiles are popping up everywhere from Instgrammable restaurants to hip backsplashes to bathroom floors.
 This is exactly why you should avoid them.”
 These patterns detract from the inviting, homey feel you want to create, and, besides, they’ll soon be out of date.
 They will definitely grab a buyer’s attention in listing photos, but not in the way you want.
 You want buyers to see potential in your house, not to be distracted by faddish patterns and colors.

 Too Much and Outdated Furniture

 And don’t be guilty of neglecting the furniture when trying to sell your house in Omaha.
 You need to avoid both too much furniture and outdated, uncomplimentary furniture.

 If you’ve lived in your home for any length of time, you’ve undoubtedly collected a lot of furniture and other pieces, and your home likely looks cluttered and overstuffed.
 Removing unnecessary pieces like living-room corner chairs will open up space and make it appear larger and roomier.